RotorHazard/RotorHazard/doc/Development.md

 When code is added to an existing file, the new code should follow what's already there in terms of indentation (spaces vs tabs), braces, naming conventions, etc.

 If a PR is modifying functionality, try to avoid unnecessary whitespace changes (i.e., adding/removing trailing spaces or newlines), as this makes it harder to see the functional changes.
 Improvements to whitespace and code style should be implemented PRs that do only those things.

+## Eclipse PyDev Project

+The [Eclipse IDE](https://www.eclipse.org/eclipseide/) (with the [PyDev](https://www.pydev.org) extension) may be used to edit the Python source code -- the ".project" and ".pydevproject" files define the project, which may be loaded via "File | Open Projects from File System..." in Eclipse.